yclas/guides/docs/Technical-set-login-attepms-to-zero.md

 # How to set login attempts to 0

-*This guide is only for Yclas Self-hosted!*

 Sometimes you either forget or mistype your password.
 Almost all of the web services that require a login have a specified number of consecutive invalid login attempts allowed.
-After that number of attempts, you are restricted from further login attempts for a certain time period.
+After that, you are restricted from further login attempts for a certain time period.

 ![](https://raw.githubusercontent.com/yclas/guides/master/images/error.png)